 People Power 2.0.
 The force of laughter: Graffiti on a wall in Tripoli represents the Libyan leader, Colonel Qaddafi, as a fleeing rat.

 After weeks of skirmishes in the Nafusa Mountains southwest of Tripoli, Sifaw Twawa and his brigade of freedom fighters are at a standstill.
 It’s a mid-April night in 2011, and Twawa’s men are frightened.
 Lightly armed and hidden only by trees, they are a stone’s throw from one of four Grad 122-millimeter multiple-rocket launchers laying down a barrage on Yefren, their besieged hometown.
 These weapons can fire up to 40 unguided rockets in 20 seconds.
 Each round carries a high-explosive fragmentation warhead weighing 40 pounds.
+Two friends are on the line, via a Skype conference call.
+Indeed, civilians have “rushed the field,” says David Kilcullen, author of The Accidental Guerrilla, a renowned expert on counterinsurgency and a former special advisor to General David Petraeus during the Iraq War.
+Nabbous had pitched a brightly lit virtual tent in a darkening Libya.
 "Leaving Lockerbie Behind" by Jason Pack.

 Click to hide this space CAMBRIDGE – Last month, Abdel Basset Ali al-Megrahi, the former Libyan intelligence officer convicted in the 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland, died in his home in Tripoli.
-Libyan resilience on a hot day in June.
-While Libyans are quietly proving that they can forgive, forget and move forward together, the current political and military powers in Libya seem intent on proving the opposite to the rest of the world.
+With his burial, the engrained mistrust between Libya and the West, epitomized by Lockerbie’s enduring political potency, should be interred as well.

 Last weekend a few friends and I decided to make the most of the hot June weather by heading to the beach for sand, sea and barbeque.
 We drove to a beach an hour east of Tripoli and when we arrived we found the summer weather had enticed half of Libya to the coast.
 After picking our way through picnicking families and excited children, we eventually found an empty bamboo beach hut which we took over for the day.
 On either side of us were groups of young men barbequing chicken, playing football and singing to improvised drums.

 But four decades as dictator had considerably dimmed the looks of Moammar Gadhafi.
 At 68, he now wore a face lined with deep folds, and his lips hung slack, crested with a sparse mustache.
 When he stepped from the shadows of his presidential palace to greet Ghaida al-Tawati, whom he had summoned that evening by sending one of his hulking female bodyguards to fetch her, it was the first time she had seen him without his trademark sunglasses; his eyes were hooded and rheumy.
 The dictator was dressed in a white Puma tracksuit and slippers.
-Has El-Sebsi’s interim government hijacked Tunisia’s Jasmine Revolution?
-Has El-Sebsi’s interim government hijacked Tunisia’s Jasmine Revolution?
+It was February 10, 2011, and Libya was in an uproar.
+Tawati was one of the most outspoken dissidents blogging openly from inside Libya.